GitHub-PaloIT-Lab/th_ghcp_workshop_3/readme.md

 # Welcome to Workshop EP3

-Boost your QA Workflow with GitHub Copilot
+Boost your Workflow with GitHub Copilot

 ## Objective